terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 It will enable or disable to favorite buttons depending on if you are logged in or not.

-Now run the app with ctrl-F5 or F5 and start collection your favorite Chuck Norris Facts!
+Now run the app with ctrl-F5 or F5 and start collecting your favorite Chuck Norris Facts!